Please consider supporting the ministry of Exposing the ELCA here -->

 Exposing the ELCA has a multitude of information which ELCA members and other Christians need to know.
-Under the "ELCA Exposed News" heading you will find information about what the ELCA teaches concerning 1) the Bible, 2) Universalism, 3) Homosexuality, 4) Goddess Worship/Mother god and gender neutral language, 5) Israel, 6) Abortion, 7) Radical Hospitality,
+Under the "ELCA Exposed News" heading you will find information about what the ELCA teaches on 1) the Bible, 2) Universalism, 3) Homosexuality, 4) Goddess Worship/Mother god and gender neutral language, 5) Israel, 6) Abortion, 7) Radical Hospitality,

 It is my belief that if Bible-believing ELCA members knew the truth about what the ELCA is teaching and believes, they would not stand for it.
 They would demand change and seek to end affiliation with the Evangelical Lutheran Church in America.